Match fixing in association football: Liberia

 In August 2019 referee Josephus Torjilar was banned for two years for bribery.

 Malawi

 In April 2019 ex-Malawi international Hellings Mwakasungula was one of four African former international footballers banned for life by FIFA due to "match manipulation".

+Montenegro

+In July 2025, FK Arsenal Tivat received a 10-year ban in European competitions from UEFA following match fixing.

 Nepal

 On 14 October 2015, the Kathmandu Police arrested five Nepalese national team players suspected of match fixing in the world cup qualifiers 2011.
 The arrest was based on information coming from AFC and their collaboration with Sportradar Security Services.

 In November 2015, these five Nepalese players appeared in court charged with match-fixing.

+Niger

+In 2019, FIFA banned Niger's referee Ibrahim Chaibou for life for match fixing and accepting bribes.
+Chaibou, who is considered one of the most infamous cases of corruption in association football, was repeatedly called by FIFA to present himself, but he has never left his native Niger since then.

 Nigeria

 In August 2019 Samson Siasia was handed a lifetime ban by FIFA related to match fixing.
 He said he would appeal but was in no rush to do so.

 Portugal

 In 2004, Polícia Judiciária (Portuguese Judiciary Police) launched the operation Apito Dourado and named several Portuguese club presidents and football personalities as suspects of match fixing, most notably FC Porto's chairman Pinto da Costa.
 Some of the wiretaps used as proof, which were deemed unusable in court, can be found on YouTube.